MicrosoftDocs/power-platform/power-platform/admin/set-up-skype-or-skype-for-business.md

   - PowerApps
   - Powerplatform
 ---
-# Set up Dynamics 365 for Customer Engagement apps (online) to use Skype or Skype for Business
+# Set up Dynamics 365 apps to use Skype or Skype for Business

 [!INCLUDE [cc-settings-moving](../includes/cc-settings-moving.md)]